jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 $$r = \frac{\left( \frac{s^2_x}{n_1} + \frac{s^2_y}{n_2} \right)^2}{\frac{(s^2_x/n_1)^2}{n_1 - 1} + \frac{(s^2_y/n_2)^2}{n_2 - 1}}$$

 ## Paired T-Test
 Suppose that instead of randomly assigning treatments to each subject, we have some sort of pairing.
 (A "pair" can refer to one or two subjects).
-While pairs are independent, there is dependency within pairs.
+While pairs are independent, there is dependency or correlation within pairs.
 The more dependency there is within a pair, the more noise reduction.

 For example, suppose we want to compare two shoe types.
 We could conduct a paired experiment where one subject receives $$trt.1$$ on their left foot and $$trt.2$$ on their right foot.
 This is preferred over an unpaired study because a person's activity can vary widely across the population and unpaired designs would introduce unecessary noise to the data.